Magnetic field-tuned magnetic order and metamagnetic criticality in non-stoichiometric CeAuBi$_2$: Acknowledgment

 \section{Acknowledgment}

-The authors thank C. M. Brown and I. Liu for help with the neutron data collection; C.M Brown, E. E. Rodriguez, and S. M. Disseler for some help with the neutron diffraction refinement; R. Fernandes for fruitful discussions.
+The authors thank C. M. Brown and I. Liu for helping with the neutron data collection; C.M Brown, Jacob Mizeur, E. E. Rodriguez, and S. M. Disseler for helping with the neutron diffraction refinement; J. Higgins for helping with the data measurements in the DynaCool, R. Fernandes for fruitful discussions.
 This work was supported by the Gordon and Betty Moore Foundation’s EPiQS Initiative through Grant No. GBMF9071, the U.S. National Science Foundation (NSF) Grant No. DMR2303090, and the Maryland Quantum Materials Center.
 S.R.S. acknowledges support from the National Institute of Standards and Technology Cooperative Agreement 70NANB17H301.
 A portion of this work was performed at the National High Magnetic Field Laboratory, which is supported by the National Science Foundation Cooperative Agreement No. DMR-1157490 and the State of Florida.